Delivery vs. Click & Collect

 Also interesting for you?

-Transporting food by truck doesn't just have advantages
+Transporting food by truck does not only have advantages.

-In this country, retailers such as Rewe or Edeka prefer to transport goods by truck.
-This has the advantage for the customer that they can have their ordered products delivered directly to their home and save themselves the trip to the supermarket.
-However, at the same time he is confronted with one of the main problems in e-commerce shipping: accepting the delivery, for which the recipient must be at home if he has not provided an alternative address.
-But in contrast to normal parcels, a supermarket shipment cannot be so easily dropped off at the kiosk around the corner, as there is most likely no possibility of temporarily storing temperature-sensitive items such as dairy products or even frozen food.
-To avoid this, it is essential for retailers and consumers to have the most exact delivery date possible.
-This in turn causes higher logistical effort for the sender, which is added to the transport costs that are already incurred.
-Here it is primarily expenses for personnel (drivers) and vehicles (trucks, gasoline) that make calculations more difficult for the dealer.
-Because one thing is certain: if the transport surcharge on the online order is too high, the customer will abandon the order.
-Given the low margins in the German food trade, this is a dilemma that retailers are facing.
-At the same time, this is also a reason why grocery e-commerce has not yet become established and why a big player like Amazon has not yet taken off with its Fresh delivery service
+In Germany, retailers like Rewe and Edeka primarily rely on truck transport for their goods.
+For customers, this has the advantage of delivering their ordered products directly to their homes, saving them a trip to the supermarket.
+However, it also presents them with one of the main problems in e-commerce delivery: accepting the delivery, which the recipient must be home to receive unless they have specified an alternative address.
+Unlike regular parcels, supermarket deliveries can't simply be left at the corner kiosk, as there's highly unlikely to be a suitable place to temporarily store temperature-sensitive items like dairy products or frozen food.
+To avoid this, a precise delivery date is essential for both retailers and consumers.
+This, in turn, creates additional logistical challenges for the sender, on top of the already incurred transport costs.
+Here, it's primarily the expenses for personnel (drivers) and vehicles (trucks, fuel) that complicate the retailer's calculations.
+Because one thing is certain: if the transport surcharge on the online order is too high, the customer will abandon the purchase.
+Given the low margins prevalent in the German food retail sector, this presents a dilemma for retailers.
+At the same time, it's also one reason why online grocery shopping hasn't yet taken off, and why a major player like Amazon with its Fresh delivery service in Germany.

-However, there is an alternative that at least partially relieves retailers and consumers of transport costs and delivery problems: Click & Collect - online ordering and later collection in the store based on the model of the classic drive-in system.
+However, there is an alternative that at least partially relieves retailers and consumers of transport costs and delivery problems: Click & Collect – ordering online and later picking up in the store, following the model of the classic drive-in system.

 Suitable for: